Skip to main content

 How to enable replication

-You can enable High Availability features for a new or existing Namespace by adding a replica.
+You can enable High Availability (Single-region Replication, Multi-region Replication, Multi-cloud Replication) for a new or existing Namespace by adding a replica.
 When you add a replica, Temporal Cloud begins the replication of ongoing and existing Workflow Executions.
 Once the replication is complete and the replica is ready, your Namespace is ready for failover.

 Support, stability, and dependency info

-Same-region Replication is in Public Preview for Temporal Cloud.
+Same-region Replication and Multi-cloud Replication are in Public Preview for Temporal Cloud.

 There are charges associated with Replication and enabling High Availability features.
 For pricing details, visit Temporal Cloud's Pricing page.
 This page explains how to enable and manage these features.